Slimefun/Slimefun4/docs/sop/update.md

   * Wind staff
   * One of the talismans
   * One of the backpacks
-* Blocks, verify you can place and break a few of these, those with energy make sure that works too
+* Blocks, verify you can place and break a few of these, make sure those with energy work too
-  * Ancient alter
+  * Ancient altar
   * Ore washer
   * Coal generator

-Important to verify heads are still working (part of energy network and the coal generator).
-If head skins are not loading, consider this a bit not a potentional glitch.
+It is important to verify heads are still working (part of energy network and the coal generator).
+If head skins are not loading it may not be due to a glitch: rate-limiting is also a thing.
+Consider asking in the [Discord](https://discord.gg/slimefun) if you are not sure what the cause may be.

 Also make sure to verify that there's no errors in console, any errors here should be investigated and fixed.